celsiusnarhwal/RIL/docs/fontawesome/pro.md

 Kits are all-in-one management utilities for Font Awesome icons.
 You can read more about them at [Font Awesome's documentation](https://docs.fontawesome.com/web/setup/use-kit).

-Using Kits with RIL is a simple, four-step, process.

 !!! tip "There is literally no downside to using a Kit"
     Using a Kit helps you save on registry bandwith and allows you to use [custom icons](#using-custom-icons).